-- Run an independent project for ‘tagging and capturing all of the assets’ at any new or existing facility either as they are just built, or afterwards to create a valid register of all their assets that will fall under a maintenance regime to ensure compliance
+- Run independent projects for ‘tagging and capturing all of the assets’ at any new or existing facility either as they are just built, or afterwards.
+Creating a valid register of all their assets that will fall under a maintenance regime to ensure compliance

 - Provide services to set-up their cyclical work orders against these assets.
-Which include items such as cleaning and condition of guest lifts/hoists, shared medical equipment and safety checks for hydraulic beds and servicing requirements
+Which include cleaning, location and condition of lifts/hoists, shared medical equipment and safety checks for hydraulic beds and servicing requirements

-Best practice aged care asset management systems should:
+Best practice for aged care asset management systems

-- be customer focused, mission driven, flexible and user friendly
+- Should be customer-focused, mission driven, flexible and user friendly

-- allow for flexibility to scale up efficiently as the business grows
+- Should allow for flexibility to scale up efficiently as the business grows

-- be responsive to changes in business conditions, technological developments and asset acquisitions or divestments
+- Should be responsive to changes in business conditions, technological developments and asset acquisitions or divestments

-- include a way to track the physical location, performance and value of an organisation’s assets
+- Should include a way to track the physical location, performance and value of an organisation’s assets

 Managing physical assets and equipment is a challenge that increases as your organisation grows.
 Smart managers recognize that a great product or service alone isn’t enough.
 Properly managing an organisation’s assets and operations is key to sustaining growth.
 Your asset management processes require the best tools, systems, and practices in order to stay on top of things.

 It’s not just about maintenance